jc21/docker-rpmbuild-centos6/README.md

 This container allows you to use your existing RPM build folders but build within the Centos 6 environment.

-The container has:

-* EPEL and RPM Fusion repositories
-* Rust cargo build support (nightly)

 ## Setup

 You'll need to create your standard RPM build directory structure as follows: